Michael-Meade/MinerFind/_posts/2021-7-08-Analyzing-Honey-Pot-data.md

       1 "89.22.183.153"
       1 "89.163.150.234"
 ```
-The following command was used to gather the top 10 IPs that failed to gain access.
+The following command was used to gather the top 10 IPs that failed to gain access. <br>
 `cat cowrie.json* | jq '. | select(.eventid | contains("cowrie.login.failed")) .src_ip' | sort | uniq -c | sort -bgr | head -n 10`

 ### Top 10 usernames used